noahoya/noahoya/projects/bankapp.md

 Outcome -
 Through this project, I gained experience with low-level memory management, linked list manipulation, file I/O, and OOP design principles.
 This was my first project that truly felt like building a small-scale software product rather than just writing a program.

 Here is a snippet of the code for when a user wanted to add an account:

 ## Example Code

-Here is a snippet of the code for when a user wanted to add an account:

-## Example Code